/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 | awk '{print $3, $4}'

 Now grep and awk work on a known, clean stream.
-The afternoon I spent writing this normalizer paid back many times over in “why is my pipeline returning empty?” debugging sessions saved.
+Normalizing the stream this way pays back many times over in “why is my pipeline returning empty?” debugging sessions.

 For a deeper look at when sed beats grep and when it doesn’t, see Sed vs Awk vs Grep.
 The short version: if you need to transform before filtering, sed comes first.